 Frequency: Once per quarter

-Duration: Half-day (4 hrs) or Full-day (8 hrs) depending on season and content
+Duration: Full-day (8 hrs) depending on season and content

 Goals & Outcomes